joeyfasanelli/Kado/README.md

-# 日本語 Study App 🎌
+# 日本語 Kado Study App 🎌

 A comprehensive Vue.js application for studying Japanese characters (Hiragana, Katakana, and Kanji) with Material UI design, flashcard functionality, and progress tracking.